stappersg/vBook/src/features.md

 vSMTP is modular and highly customizable.
 Adding or modifying subsystems is facilitated by the internal design of the software.
 An API is available allowing easy integration into existing security elements.
 Several native plug-ins are already available.

-- Mail exports e in raw and json format
+- Mail exports in raw and json format
-- Third-party software called by user-defined services
+- Third-party softwares called by user-defined services
 - Applications logs

 ## Filtering